jwstegemann/fritz2/www/src/pages/headless/combobox.md

 ```

 ::: info
-In practice, the [`comboboxInput`](#comboboxinput) element might be wrapped in additional elements that are considered to be a part
+In practice, the [`comboboxInput`](#comboboxinput) element might be wrapped in additional elements that are considered
+to be a part
 of it.
-Since by default the dropdown is positioned relative to the [`comboboxInput`](#comboboxinput) element, the dropdown may
+Since by default the dropdown is positioned relative to the [`comboboxInput`](#comboboxinput) element, the
+dropdown may
 appear out of place.
 In those cases, the outermost wrapping element can be created via the
 [`comboboxPanelReference`](#comboboxpanelreference) brick to fix the positioning.

+In order to see an example of the `comboboxPanelReference` in action, have a look at the source code of the combobox
+demo
+within the `headless-demo` module.
+You can observe the consequences of removing and re-adding it there.
 :::

 The anchor element of the dropdown is determined based on a number of conditions: